wangyi-fudan/wyhash/manuscript.md

 | 31	| 18.26	| 37	| 53	| 130.5 |
 | average	| 17.428	| 32.305	| 38.323	| 101.206 |

+We evaluated wyrand with BigCrush and Practrand. wyrand passed both tests.
+The BigCrush results is attached as supporting information.
 We benchmark wyrand, lehmer64, 3 parallel lehmer64, splitmix64, xoshiro256, pcg64, pcg32 PRNGs using a loop of 4 billion.
 ```
 g++ BenchmarkPRNG.cpp -o BenchmarkPRNG -O2 -fno-tree-vectorize -Wall
 ```